Preventing Thanksgiving Plumbing Emergencies

 Among the major American holidays, Thanksgiving ranks first in several categories.
 It's the most widely celebrated holiday, it's the biggest travel time of the year, and it comes with the largest food bill of all regular events.

 A somewhat lesser-known first is that Thanksgiving day is also the eve of the busiest day of the year for residential plumbers (and you thought Black Friday was just about retailers making lots of dough).
 This dubious distinction is perhaps not the best way to think of our most-beloved holiday, but if you've ever had your turkey dinner interrupted by the labored whine of a wet-dry vac, you know it's wise not to let your guard down.

 Every Thanksgiving plumbing-related horror story involves clogs, clogs, and more clogs.
-You know that impossibly full feeling you get after Thanksgiving dinner, like the "couldn't eat another thing" guy in The Meaning of Life?
-That's what happens to countless drains sometime over the four-day holiday each year.
+You know that impossibly full feeling you get after Thanksgiving dinner, like the "couldn't eat another thing" guy in Monty Python's The Meaning of Life?
+That's what happens to countless drains some time over the four-day holiday each year.
 There are three main causes for this:

 1. Too many people

 2. Too much food

 A houseful of guests is hell on a plumbing system.
 Besides the round-the-clock showering and constant toilet flushing, your house's plumbing is subject to people who don't know it very well (just as with cars and spouses, you get to know your plumbing and learn how to avoid problems).
 Often a combination of bad plumbing habits culminates in a perfect storm: Uncle Don's endless shower begins stressing the drain capacity just as Aunt Peg is flushing her cigarette butts, while the grandkids are washing Play-Doh down the kitchen sink.
 Even without a disaster like this, the additional load on the system means any lurking problem from before the holiday weekend, like a running toilet, will certainly come to the fore (or floor) in short order.